flytegg/twilight/README.md

 }
 ```
 #### String Key-Value Pairs
-You can Set/Get/Delete String Key-Value pairs on your Redis server like so: (All of those functions are Async and return a CompleteableFuture)
+You can Set/Get/Delete String Key-Value pairs on your Redis server like so (all of these functions are Async and return a CompletableFuture):
 ```kotlin
 Redis.set("cool-key", "super-secret-value")